brianebill/lumeo/README.md

+This readme file is a working progress while I get the processes in place inside the app

 == Welcome to Lumeo

 Lumeo is a web application created to accelerate learning by capturing the best pros in the world doing what they do.